 No, these are not allowed in High Park.

 Can I listen to music?

-Yes, residents can bring in ipod/mp3 and listen to music in their room in the evenings.
-However, out of respect for one another you are asked to bring in head phones and only use with the headphones.
+Yes, residents can bring in iPod/mp3 players and listen to music in their room in the evenings.
+However, out of respect for one another, you are asked to bring head phones and only use with headphones.

 Can people visit me during the programme?